alpha74/profitMoviesAPI/README.md

 ### APIs
 - `/`
 	- Method : `GET`
-	- Check if server is running.
+	- Used to check if server is running.

 - `/api/get_profit_movies`
 	- Method : `POST`